 In 2020 approximately 750,000 males 35+ were diagnosed with a smoking-related type of cancer.
-Of these 330,000 cases can be attributed to smoking (Table 9 in the Appendix).
+Of these 330,000 cases can be attributed to smoking (Table 15 in Appendix 1).
 This estimate only includes male current smokers.
 Smoking-attributable cancers due to male passive smoking and among male former smokers are not included.
 The estimate is thus a lower bound of total smoking-attributable new cancer cases among men in the EU.

 The effect of Swedish tobacco policy is clear by comparing the number of new cancer cases per 100,000 male inhabitants.
-Sweden has the lowest number of smoking-attributable new cancer cases among males in the EU: 93 men per 100,000 compared to the EU average of 263 cases (Figure 21).
+Sweden has the lowest number of smoking-attributable new cancer cases among males in the EU: 93 men per 100,000 compared to the EU average of 263 cases (Figure 22).

-Smoking-attributable new cancer cases among male current smokers in the EU 2020
+Smoking-attributable new cancer cases among male current smokers in the EU 2020 cases Figure 22: Number of new cancer cases Cases per 100,000 males 35+

-Figure 20: Number of new cancer cases
+Figure 21: Number of new cancer cases New cases among males 35+

-Cases per 100,000 males 35+